rootmelo92118/webchain-miner-arm64/README.md

 I use https://github.com/webchain-network/webchain-miner project to compile base on arm64 webchain-miner.
 You can use it on Termux (maybe it can works on Raspberry Pi.
 I didn't try that.).
+The binary source is same to https://github.com/webchain-network/webchain-miner .